cirosantilli/linux-cheat/kernel/README.md

 #Coding conventions

-- tabs instead of spaces.
-Configure editors to view tabs as 8 spcaes.
+-   Tabs instead of spaces.
+Configure editors to view tabs as 8 spaces.
 In `vim` you could source:

         if expand('%:e') =~ '\(c\|cpp\|f\)'
             set noexpandtab
             set tabstop=8
             set shiftwidth=8
         endif

-     the 8 space rule is needed when we want to make ascii tables and align each column at a multiple of the tab width so that it is easier to write the table.
+     The 8 space rule is needed when we want to make ASCII tables and align each column at a multiple of the tab width so that it is easier to write the table.

      For example, if a tab has 8 spaces then only one tab is need for: